bohu615/sgm/README.md

 - Density Estimation
 - Conditonal Estimation

-#### To run ood_visualization.ipynb, please download the pretrained model in the ./model/ folder.
+#### To run ood_visualization.ipynb, please download the pretrained model in the ./model/ folder. (google drive link later)

 #### The other baselines can be run by calling
 ```shell